awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### What you can do to resolve the issue<a name="reputationdashboard-other-whattodo"></a>

-Refer to the email you received from us for details on the specific issue\.
-If possible, address this issue and send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
-In your email, describe the changes you implemented\.
+Refer to the Support Center case that we opened on your behalf for details on the specific issue\.
+To access Support Center, sign into the AWS Console and then choose Support Center\.
+In your response to the case, describe the changes you implemented\.
 Depending on your specific situation and the nature of the issues we discovered, we might end the review period or restore your account's ability to send email\.